 For variable rate debt – Include information regarding the terms of any liquidity facility or line of credit as well as terms related to termination events or credit remedies, if applicable.

-For conduit financings, asset-backed, or assessment-backed securities– List significant risks faced by bondholders such as construction risks, legal issued, damage to property or risks related to foreclosure procedures.
+For conduit financings, asset-backed, or assessment-backed securities– List significant risks faced by bondholders such as construction risks, legal issues, damage to property or risks related to foreclosure procedures.
 It is important that this section be comprehensive.

 - Future Issuance Plans – Current information regarding the issuer‘s plans for future sales of securities secured by the same credit.